softrams/bulwark/TESTING.md

 ```

 In case your PR is failing from style guide issues try running `npm run lint:fix` - this will fix all syntax or code style issues automatically without breaking your code.

+### Prettier

+Bulwark uses [Prettier](https://prettier.io/) for opinionating code formatting.
+It is recommended to run it from your editor.
+Use the following [steps](https://prettier.io/docs/en/editors.html) to integrate Prettier into your editor.